barreleye/barreleye/README.md

 ## Add other networks

-Barreleye works with Bitcoin, EVM-compatible chains and Solana.
+For now, Barreleye works with Bitcoin and EVM-compatible chains.

-A default API key is generated on the first run, so to get it:
+A default API key is generated on the first run, so to get it - connect to your RDBMS and run:

 ```sql
 select uuid from api_keys;